 Same thing that Julian Bond said in North Carolina last week, the head of the NAALCP.

-Speaking of which, you know, Bush doesn't go to their annual dinner and uh and and whatever else they do.
+Speaking of which, you know, Bush doesn't go to their annual dinner and whatever else they do.

 Does anybody really not understand why?

-Why would George W. Bush go someplace where the leader has just compared your presidency to that of the third right?
+Why would George W. Bush go someplace where the leader has just compared your presidency to that of the Third Reich and yourself to George or to Adolf Hitler?

 Why would you go there?